tapquo/Lungo.js/README.md

 Cache
 -----
 Lungo implements its own cache type.
-This cache will store the value until the wepapp is closed
+This cache will store the value until the webapp is closed

 #### set()
 Sets in the LungoJS cache system a new key/value pair.